Breed Focus, About the Australorp

 Orpington

-The Orpington is one of my favorite breeds.
-They are very sweet, friendly, and seldom bullies towards the other members of the flock.
+The Orpingtons are very sweet, and friendly, and are seldom bullies towards the other members of the flock.
 However, living in the desert where the temperatures reach well over 110 they have proven their tolerance for heat to be quite low.
-Especially considering they can be broody and won’t leave the coop where temperatures can be life threatening.
-Every situation is different and they may be fine as free range chickens with plenty of shade and water.
+Especially considering they can be broody and won’t leave the coop where temperatures can be life-threatening.
+Every situation is different and they may be fine as free-range chickens with plenty of shade and water.

 Details of the Buff Orpington: